Old Order Mennonite: 19th century

 "there are two basic strains of Mennonites in Canada: the Swiss-South German Mennonites came via Pennsylvania, and the Dutch-North German Mennonites came via Russia (Ukraine).
-In the late 1700s and early 1800s “Swiss” Mennonites from Pennsylvania settled in southern Ontario.
-In the 1870s, a large group of “Russian” Mennonites from Ukraine moved to southern Manitoba.
-Further waves of “Russian” Mennonites came to Canada in the 1920s and 1940s".
+In the late 1700s and early 1800s "Swiss" Mennonites from Pennsylvania settled in southern Ontario.
+In the 1870s, a large group of "Russian" Mennonites from Ukraine moved to southern Manitoba.
+Further waves of "Russian" Mennonites came to Canada in the 1920s and 1940s".
 In the last 50 years, Mennonites have been coming to Canada from Mexico.
 The majority today are not of the Old Order.

 20th century

 Between 1907 and 1931 another wave of church splits occurred among the Old Orders, concerning the use of new technologies, especially cars.
 The splits occurred in Indiana and Ohio in 1907, in Ontario in 1931, and in Pennsylvania in 1927, generally dividing them into the groups called horse and buggy and automobile.

 Between the 1940s and the 1960s, both the Orthodox Mennonites and the Noah Hoover Mennonites emerged from a long series of splits and reunifications of people among the Old Orders who were not modernizers but sought a purer form of Mennonite life.
 Both the Orthodox Mennonites and the Noah Hoovers are "intentionalist-minded, ultra-plain Old Order Mennonite" groups.
-Stephen Scott writes about the Noah Hoover Mennonite:
+Stephen Scott writes the following about the Noah Hoover Mennonite: